CellFateNucOrg/Boost-HiC/README.md

     cd Boost-HiC
     ./install.sh

+Troubleshooting:

+If you encounter some problems running install.sh script, you can execute the following commands manually:

+    conda create -n boost-hic python=3.8
+    conda activate boost-hic
+    pip install -e .

+You can activate conda environment like this:

+    conda activate boost-hic

+You can also add the following line to your .bashrc, or .zshrc, or .bash_profile:

+    export PATH=$PATH:<BOOST_INSTALLATION_FOLDER>"

+You can check your active shell like this:

+    echo $SHELL

+You can also change and update your start shell script boost-hic.sh command.

 You can complete the installation with the proposed changes at the end.
 Help can be recalled with the command: